 The line of the canal through Newport provides the opportunity to create a linear park and restore the canals features, including creating a navigable stretch of waterway around Town Lock.

 The creation of such a linear park in association with Victoria Park would provide Newport with an attractive tourism and leisure asset at its centre.

-The canal bridge at Lower Bar is a Scheduled Ancient Monument and a number of other canal structures are Listed.
+The canal bridge at Lower Bar is a Scheduled Ancient Monument and a number of other canal structures are listed.

 The canal and is waterside environment is also a significant environmental asset and part is already protected as a Site of Special Scientific Interest (SSSI).
 The waterway provides a valuable habitat for wildlife.
 Working canals can also help to deliver economic, social and environmental benefits to local communities.
 The canal also provides a waterfront and open space for adjacent development.
-Any work undertaken on the canal will be required to comply with the legal protection afforded by the SSSI designation in order to conserve the wildlife and make sure that its environmental and ecological qualities and features are protected.
+Any work undertaken on the canal will be required to comply with the legal protection afforded by the SSSI designation in order to conserve the wildlife and make sure that its environmental and ecological qualities and features for which it is notable are protected and where possible enhanced and protected.